knifewine/cstar_test_docker/README.md

 #### Setup

-Install docker -- on debian you can use the docker.io package, or read the instructions at: https://docs.docker.com/installation/#installation
+Install docker -- on debian you can install the 'docker.io' package, or read the instructions at: https://docs.docker.com/installation/#installation

 If you have trouble running docker, trying installing the apparmor package which seems to be required.